 The school staff really care about our pupils and will go out of their way to help them.
 However, on occasion, sensible and fair discipline puts a wayward young person back on course if necessary.
 In essence, our community is a family.
 To attempt to define our ethos into areas is almost impossible; suffice to say that being a little different, and so special, works very successfully.

-The school has an excellent reputation locally, a commitment to local and international community schemes, a good record in the Duke of Edinburgh’s Award Scheme, a thriving Combined Cadet Force and offers a wide and interesting range of extracurricular activities.
+The school has an excellent reputation locally, a commitment to local community schemes, a good record in the Duke of Edinburgh’s Award Scheme, a thriving Combined Cadet Force and offers a wide and interesting range of extracurricular activities.
 With both the historical city of York and Harrogate in the vicinity, full use is made of the cultural amenities.

 - To treat all pupils as individuals.